Art Therapy

 - Regulation & Catharsis – Creative expression soothes the nervous system and promotes relaxation.

-- Deeper Processing – Art can facilitate profound therapeutic work, especially when combined with evidence-based methods like Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and somatic approaches.
+- Deeper Processing – Art can facilitate profound therapeutic work, especially when combined with evidence-based methods like Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and trauma informed approaches.

-We work with children, teens, and adults, including individuals who have experienced trauma, are neurodivergent, or are seeking alternative forms of expression.
+We work with older children, teens, and adults, including individuals who have experienced trauma, are struggling with life transitions, or are seeking alternative forms of expression and want to enhance their creativity.
 Our team of Licensed Creative Arts Therapists brings extensive training and experience in both the creative and therapeutic process.

-We also believe in a holistic approach to care.
-When appropriate, we collaborate with psychiatrists, primary care providers, and other professionals to ensure comprehensive support.
+We believe in a holistic approach to care.
+When appropriate, we collaborate with psychiatrists, primary care providers, and other professionals like herbalism to ensure comprehensive support.

 A Creative Path to Healing

-Art Therapy is just one of the many modalities we offer.
+Art Therapy is just one of the many approaches we offer.
 If you’d like to learn more or schedule a session with a Licensed Creative Arts Therapist, we invite you to reach out.